edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0021-Profile-Changes.md

 A device profile cannot be deleted while it is associated to a provision watcher

 Change of the device profile on an event or reading is never allowed.
 Events and readings are immutable.

+### Applicability

+This document dictates the rules around allowed change to device profiles (and associations).
+All EdgeX services will abide by these rules (implementing appropriate checks and validation as necessary to enforce the rules) when this ADR is approved to include:
+- service APIs
+- user interfaces (like the Edge GUI)
+- client tools (like the EdgeX CLI)

 ## Proposed Design